(Also known as a Hip Labral Tear, Labral Tear of the Hip)

 Figure 3 – Hip Flexion (left leg)

-Begin this exercise lying on your back (figure 4).
-Keeping your knee straight, take your leg to the side as far as you can go without pain and provided you feel no more than a mild to moderate stretch, then return to the starting position.
-Keep your knee cap and toes facing the ceiling throughout the exercise.
+Begin this exercise lying on your back on a bed (figure 4).
+Keeping your knee straight (and ideally your heel in contact with the bed – if the bed is large enough), take your leg to the side as far as you can go without pain and provided you feel no more than a mild to moderate stretch, then return to the starting position.
+Keep your knee cap and toes facing the ceiling and allow the bed to take the weight of your leg throughout the exercise.
 Repeat 10 – 20 times provided there is no increase in symptoms.

 Figure 4 – Hip Abduction (right leg)